Virtual concerts, interactive events and art exhibits this week

 On June 10, festival organizers will live stream a 2021 MerleFest Artist Announcement Celebration to give festivalgoers and music fans a full artist lineup.
 The event will start at 7 p.m.
 It will also cover health and safety protocols for the festival and feature a nostalgic look back at MerleFest’s past.
 Festival tickets will go on sale that same day.

-MerleFest, which is presented by Window World, will accept entries for the Chris Austin Songwriting Contest, now in its 29th year, from April 15 to June 15.
+MerleFest, which is presented by Window World, will accept entries for the Chris Austin Songwriting Contest, now in its 29th year, through June 15.
 CASC is one of the most acclaimed songwriting contests in roots and Americana music and has a reputation for launching careers as well as drawing attention to important new talent.

 The contest is split into four genre-based categories including bluegrass, general, gospel and country.
 First through third place winners will be chosen in each category at MerleFest 2021.
 There is a $30 fee per entry.